 - Professional-grade data — Developed to be an all-in-one solution for Wall Street professionals, Scout provides expanded content, including access to documents like Investor Presentations, Earnings Call Transcripts, Filings, Earnings Releases and Earnings Call Audio.

 - Mobile-optimized stock charts — Scout’s charts are easy to view and manipulate on even the smallest mobile device.

 While Scout Finance appears to be a great entry into this marketplace, it still needs some improvements to be a serious contender compared to the other offerings — free or paid.
-Being mobile-only does make their service somewhat unique, and I believe this service has the potential for some greatness in future editions.
+Being mobile-only does make this service somewhat unique, and I believe Scout has the potential for some greatness in future editions.